stackswithans/pyml/examples/tic_tac_toe/README.md

 # Tic Tac Toe

-Tic Tac Toe game made using pyml
+Tic Tac Toe game made using pyml and flask.

 ## How to run